claugia13/mixed-messages/README.md

 Project is: _completed as of 12-19-20_

 ## Inspiration
-Mixed Messages Javascript project from Codecademy Tarot card meanings and affirmations quoted from https://www.thetarotlady.com/.
+* Mixed Messages Javascript project from Codecademy.
+* Tarot card meanings and affirmations quoted from https://www.thetarotlady.com/.

 ## Contact
 Created by Claudia de Lima [@claugia13](https://github.com/claugia13) - feel free to contact me!